How to Glue Up a Table Top

 Conclusion

-Also, always remember safety precautions while working with adhesives.
+Also, safety precautions should always be taken while working with adhesives.
 With this information, it’s time to put your newfound knowledge into action, go forth and create those incredible tables!
 Follow the steps on how to glue up a table top to make sure that each glue-up job is done right for a tabletop that will last for years.

 Photo of author